Benefit #2: Expand your language focus

 Benefit #5: Hone your foreign language skills

 When was the last time you spent a significant amount of time in a location where the language you teach is spoken?
-When you teach a language that isn’t native for you, it’s important for you to continue developing those skills.
+When you teach a language that isn’t your native language, it’s important for you to continue developing those skills.

 Educational trips are where students and teachers learn together.